-Further to my recent interview with The Globe and Mail, I was overwhelmed with questions about the major differences between B2B (Business-to-Business) marketing and B2C (Business-to-Consumer) marketing.
-It seems that there are a lot of myths and assumptions out there and I felt that a quick comparison between the two would make things clearer.
-Let’s first define them.
+After my recent interview with The Globe and Mail, I found myself overwhelmed with questions about the major differences between B2B (Business-to-Business) marketing and B2C (Business-to-Consumer) marketing.
+Since it seems that there are a lot of myths and assumptions out there, I felt that a quick B2B vs. B2C comparison would help clarify things for everyone.
+Let’s first define the two terms.

-The process in which an organization is targeting other organizations as potential clients.
-For example, SAP, a B2B software corporation that offers enterprise software to manage business operations and customer relations, mostly known for its ERP (Enterprise Resource Planning) system.
+This refers to the process in which an organization is targeting other organizations as potential clients.
+A key example of this is SAP, a B2B software corporation which offers enterprise software to manage business operations and customer relations, mostly known for its ERP (Enterprise Resource Planning) system.

-An organization which provides an offering aimed directly toward the consumer market.
-For example, Spotify, a B2C audio streaming service.
+This type of endeavour refers to an organization which provides an offering aimed directly toward the consumer market.
+Take, for example, Spotify, a B2C audio streaming service.
 Spotify subscribers have access to large music libraries without the need for the subscribers to own a single track.

-The following table compares the B2B sales process to that of the B2C and also explains the crucial considerations that a company should take into account when they go the B2B route:
+The following table compares the B2B and B2C sales processes.
+Additionally, the table highlights the essential considerations that a company should take into account when they choose the B2B route:

 |Sales process||Complex decision-making||Straightforward decision-making||Invest in strategy|